luk036/luk036.github.io/projgeom/01proj_geom.md

 ## 🔑 Key points

-- Our earth is non-flat and our universe is non-Euclidean.
+- The earth is not flat and our universe is non-Euclidean.

 - Non-Euclidean geometry is much easier to learn than you might think.